FederatedAI/KubeFATE/docs/tutorials/Build_Two_Parties_FATE_Cluster_in_One_Linux_Machine_with_MiniKube.md

                     python: Running
                     rollsite: Running
 ```
-In `Spec->dashboard` field, we can find there are two dashboards in current deployment:
+In `Info->dashboard` field, we can find there are two dashboards in current deployment:
 * Notebook in `9999.notebook.kubefate.net`, which is Jupyter Notebook integrated, where data scientists can write python or access shell in.
 We have pre-install FATE-clients to the Notebook.
 * FATEBoard in `9999.fateboard.kubefate.net`, which we can inspect the status, job flows in FATE.